IBM/aspera-cli/docs/README.erb.md

 ```

 > [!NOTE]
-> A dummy file `sample1G` of size 2 GB is generated using the `faux` PVCL scheme (see previous section and `man ascp`), but you can, of course, send a real file by specifying a real file path instead.
+> The file `sample1G` is a dummy file of size 2 GB, generated using the `faux` PVCL scheme (see previous section and `man ascp`).
+> To upload a real file, simply replace the `faux:///...` URI with the actual file path.

 <%=include_commands_for_plugin(:cos)%>